 3. starts the dev work, and commits all your changes into the feature branch by commit and then push as many times as you want.

-4. you can pull from master from remote server any time, and it will merge the master into your local feature branch, recompile to make sure the code is still working.
+4. You can pull from master from remote server any time, and it will merge the master into your local feature branch, recompile to make sure the code is still working.

-4. when the dev work is done, do a last master pull to bring in all the master branch changes, recompile to make sure its all good and then commits all your changes into the feature branch.
+4. When the dev work is done, do a pull from master to bring in all the master branch changes, recompile to make sure it’s all good and then commits all your changes into the feature branch.

-5. You can trigger “pull request” (in GitHub) and this will send the request to other developers to review your code. (not must do but encourage to do)
+5. You can trigger “pull request” (in GitHub) and this will send the request to other developers to review your code (not must do but encourage to do).

-6. after reviewing, then go to merge your feature branch to master branch and delete your feature branch.
+6. After reviewing, then go to merge your feature branch to master branch and delete your feature branch.

 Note: this rule is not required for some minor bug fixings to the master branch.
 Bug fixings can happen on master branch unless it’s a complicated solution and requires some structure change.